grassrootseconomics/custodial-docker-stack/README.md

 ### Setup

-In the correct dependency order:
+In the correct dependency order (run the docker compose commands in the respecctive folders in the order given above):

 1. Create a `custodial` overlay network with `docker network create custodial`.
 2. Pull the images with `docker-compose pull`.